goreleaser/goreleaser/www/content/install.md

 menu: true
 ---

-You can install the pre-compiled binary, use Docker or compile from source.
+You can install the pre-compiled binary (in several different ways), use Docker or compile from source.

+Here are the steps for each of them:

 ## Install the pre-compiled binary

-**homebrew tap**:
+**homebrew tap** (only on macOS for now):

 ```sh
 $ brew install goreleaser/tap/goreleaser